kainbozzetto/temperature/README.md

 # Client

 Developed using AngularJS and Bootstrap and designed to be mobile-compatible.
-Graphs produced using (Angular) ChartJS.
+Graphs produced through (Angular) ChartJS.

 ## Home